How To Make Plantable Seed Paper At Home

 Time to blitz the paper in a blender.
 Avoid using one that’s used for food as you don’t want waste paper in your dinner and nobody wants poppy seeds in their smoothie.

-Blending your Paper
+Blending Your Paper

 Once your paper has soaked for approximately 15 minutes you can begin to turn your mixture into a pulp.
 To achieve this begin blending on a low setting for 10-15 seconds, this will break down all of the larger pieces of paper before increasing the blenders intensity for around 30 seconds to ensure all of the paper is properly pulped.